Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Geometry/List transformations/README.md

 2. In the Dashboard page, click '[Download APIs and SDKs](https://developers.arcgis.com/downloads/data)' and go to the `Supplemental ArcGIS Runtime Data` tab.
 3. Click the download button next to `Projection Engine Data` to download projection engine data to your computer.
 4. Unzip the downloaded data on your computer.
-5. Copy the `PEDataRuntime` folder to your application's Documents folder.?
+5. Copy the `PEDataRuntime` folder to your application's Documents folder.

 ## Tags